 Allow the blueberry galette to rest at room temperature for about 20 minutes before slicing and serving with vanilla bean ice cream.

-- This buttery blueberry galette assembled can go from freezer to oven for ultimate convenience.
-Simply bake on a parchment lined sheet pan as directed.
+- Freezer Friendly: this buttery blueberry galette assembled can go from freezer to oven for ultimate convenience.
+Simply bake on a parchment-lined sheet pan as directed.

-- Plan Ahead!
-The pastry requires a rest in the fridge for at least one hour, but preferably for two before rolling and assembly.
-The pastry however, can be made up to two days in advance for refrigerator storage or weeks in advance if storing in the freezer.
+- Plan Ahead! the pastry requires rest in the fridge for at least two hours, but preferably make a day ahead for easy handling.
+The pastry, can be made up to two days in advance for refrigerator storage or weeks in advance if stored in the freezer.

-- Vanilla ice cream is a must for this lemony blueberry galette!
+- Serve With: vanilla ice cream is a must for this lemony blueberry galette!
 Be sure to stock up!

 More Fruity Dessert Recipes to Love